whuynhit/ActiveDirectory/How to use Powershell with Active Directory/How to Create Active Directory Accounts with Duplicate Names/README.md

-<h1>How to create Active Directory Accounts with duplicate names</h1>
+<h1>How to Create Active Directory Accounts with Duplicate Names</h1>

 ```
 ﻿# Import the AD Module